Defamation Lawyer – Libel & Slander Claims in Florida

 Board Certified Civil Trial Expert

-Alan Sackrin’s 37+ years of experience handling Florida personal injury cases makes him qualified to handle even the most complicated cases.
+Alan Sackrin’s 38+ years of experience in the courtroom makes him an expert in evaluating facts, applying the law, and effectively asking juries to render a favorable verdict.
 Alan is a Board Certified civil trial lawyer which means he is a trial specialist.

-If you or a loved one have been defamed online, in print, or by television or radio broadcast, then please contact Alan Sackrin today for a free initial consultation.
+If you or a loved one have been defamed online, in print, or by television or radio broadcast, or being sued for defamation then please contact Alan Sackrin today for a free initial consultation.

 Get A Free Case Evaluation By An Experienced Defamation Lawyer – Call (954) 458-8655